Trump faces global resistance to US plan to cut WHO funding - KVIA

 Trump faces global resistance to US plan to cut WHO funding

-WASHINGTON (AP) — President Donald Trump faced international resistance Thursday to his plan to cut U.S. payments to the World Health Organization over its handling of the coronavirus pandemic.
+WASHINGTON (AP) — President Donald Trump faced international resistance Thursday as he defended his plan to cut U.S. payments to the World Health Organization over its handling of the coronavirus pandemic.

-Trump has accused the organization of mishandling its response and showing too much deference to China, where the new coronavirus first emerged.
+Trump said he reiterated his frustration with the WHO during a call with Group of Seven leaders, and he again accused the WHO of mishandling its response and showing too much deference to China, where the new coronavirus first emerged.

-The White House said Trump’s conversation with the leaders of Britain, Canada, France, Germany, Italy and Japan “centered on the lack of transparency and chronic mismanagement of the pandemic by the WHO” and said the Group of Seven leaders called for a “thorough review and reform process.”
+Trump’s conversation with the leaders of Britain, Canada, France, Germany, Italy and Japan “centered on the lack of transparency and chronic mismanagement of the pandemic by the WHO” and the G-7 leaders called for a “thorough review and reform process,” according to the White House.

+“I was angry because it should have been told to us,” Trump said.
+“It should have been told to us early, it should have been told to us a lot sooner.
+People knew it was happening, and people didn’t want to talk about it.”

 Canadian Prime Minister Justin Trudeau said everyone on the call recognized the importance of continuing to coordinate and collaborate on the science around the pandemic, to work on public health measures and to share information about vaccine development and possible treatments.